-- (1A) Regulations under subsection (1) may make different provision for different procedures or categories of procedure and in particular may specify that a predeath procedure or category of pre-death procedure is a Type A procedure only where that procedure is carried out in a particular way. - (2) Regulations under subsection (1) may specify a pre-death procedure (or category of pre-death procedure) as a Type A procedure only if the Scottish Ministers consider that it is appropriate that the carrying out of the procedure or, as the case may be, the category of procedure should be in accordance with section 16E. - (3) Before laying draft regulations under subsection (1) before the Scottish Parliament, the Scottish Ministers must consult such persons as they consider appropriate.
+- Regulations under subsection (1) may specify a pre-death procedure (or (2) category of pre-death procedure) as a Type A procedure only if the Scottish Ministers consider that it is appropriate that the carrying out of the procedure or, as the case may be, the category of procedure should be in accordance with section 16E. - (3) Before laying draft regulations under subsection (1) before the Scottish Parliament, the Scottish Ministers must consult such persons as they consider appropriate.